A Medellin City Tour – Spending An Amazing Day In The City

 This square is home to El Peregrino, a restaurant known for making oversized Buñuelos.
 Buñuelos are a essentially fried balls of cheese & dough.
 A very popular dish around Christmas, they are delicious and very filling.
 Camilo assured me that one ball would be enough for the three of us.
 When it came I understood why.
 It was the size of a baseball!

 After we were done scarfing down the Buñuelo, Camilo took us around the corner to one of the many local bars in this area of town.
 Fonda Le Herreria is themed after the small village from which the owner comes.
 Displayed around the bar are pictures of the real life characters that are famous in the village.
 How I would love to meet these people.
-Perhaps another day because it is time to move on.
+Perhaps another day because it is time to continue our Medellin city tour.

 Stunning Views From Pueblita Paisa